steevehook/udemy-go101/Udemy - Go 101 Plan.md

 - Connect the **Server** with **Messages** repository
 - Improvements (Test the application)

-## Chapter 13 - Deploying Go apps
+## Section 13 - Deploying Go apps

-- Small overview on Chapter 13
+- Small overview on Section 13
 - Introduction to SystemD
 - DigitalOcean
 - Amazon